merenlab/merenlab.org/software/anvio/help/artifacts/external-gene-calls/index.md

 Explicitly defining amino acid sequences could be particularly useful when working with eukaryotic genomes, or genomes that use non-standard genetic code.

 {:.notice}
-**Please note**: For a complete gene call where the value of `partial` is `0`, the number of nucleotides, i.e. the value of `stop - start`, must be divided by three **without** any remainder.
-Any other gene call is not a complete gene call, and must be identified as such by setting the value of `partial` to `1` so anvi'o does not try to translate their sequence.
-Otherwise anvi'o will be upset, and then frustrate you.
+**Please note**: If gene calls are partial (i.e. they take the value `1` under the `partial` column), or if complete genes (i.e. they take the value `0` under the `partial` column) have lengths (`stop - start`) that are indivisible by 3, anvi'o by default does not attempt to translate their sequence, since there is ambiguity in which codon frame should be used for translation.
+However, during `anvi-gen-contigs-database`, one can provide `--predict-frame`, which causes anvi'o to find the best codon frame for the given gene call.
+This is not the default behavior, as it gives anvi'o the responsibility and power to slightly trim the `start`/`stop` that you explicitly told it to use.
+Read more in this pull request where the feature was [first introduced](https://github.com/merenlab/anvio/pull/1428).

 {:.notice}
 **Please note**: anvi'o follows the convention of string indexing and splicing that is identical to the way one does it in Python or C.